sdixit5/Data_Science_Job_data_Analysis/README.md

 At which portal maximum Data Science related roles are posted?<br>
 What are the top 5 job posting platforms?<br>
 What is the most common job type?<br>
-What is the Graphical Representation of Data Science Jobs posted throughout the year?<br><br>
+What is the Graphical Representation of Data Science Jobs posted throughout the year?<br>

 Applications Used:- Jupyter Notebook<br>
 Programming Language:-  Python<br>